Legal

 Reopens the original applicability memo.
 Flags assumptions.

-For global technology teams, DPDPA risk often starts inside day-to-day product, support, and analytics workflows.
+For global technology teams, DPDPA applicability risk often starts inside day-to-day product, support, and analytics workflows.
 The real challenge is not only deciding applicability, but proving that decision with defensible evidence when scrutiny arrives.

 Most teams do not realize this until someone asks a very specific question.